yaggen/yaggen.github.io/_posts/2020-09-09-hackthebox-remote-writeup.markdown

 ![Version](https://jackhack.se/assets/images/remote/version.png)
 {: .full}

-Using searchsploit to check for any known vulnerabilies in Umbraco
+Using searchsploit to check for any known vulnerabilities in Umbraco

 ~~~
 ┌──(kali@kali)-[~/boxes/remote]